FoxComm/highlander/README.md

 API.js will be build in ES6 and transpiled to ES5.
 It won't use ES7 features.

-### WIP: Discussion on the Javascript client library for interacting with the FoxComm API
+### Spec

-This is pseudocode / spec to come to an agreement on what a pure javascript API client wrapper library's API should look like.
-In describing each method I'm aiming for the minimum human-readable info: method name, arguments accepted, return value.
-Going for brevity here, aiming to distill the API signature maximizing developer conceptual simplicity.
+Principles:

-I've divided into logical sections, maybe these sections can be namespaced within the library itself, as I've done with `checkout` methods.
+- The library should have simple method names that match core API methods, or simplifications or sugar on the core API.

-The library should have simple method names that match core API methods.
+- It should make instantiation/authentication as simple as possible.

-It should make instantiation/authentication as simple as possible.
+- It should deal with Async, probably a Fetch/Promise-based model.

-It should deal with Async, probably a Fetch/Promise-based model.
+- As a rule of thumb, `.then()` should be left to the implementation of the library [ie. not in this codebase].
+Possible exception here is Auth section, storage of `jwt` tokens, handling oAuth redirects etc.

-It should be designed to be used as follows:
+# Usage

 ```
-import FoxCommAPI from FoxComm/api-client-js
+import FoxCommAPI from FoxComm/api-js
-const FxC = new FoxCommAPI()
+const FxC = new FoxCommAPI({ args })  // args could include API domain & path data, public_key, etc
 ```